astral-sh/ty-vscode/CONTRIBUTING.md

 ### Language server protocol extensions

-The ty server's experimental Language Server Protocol extensions are documented in the [`ty_server` crate](https://github.com/astral-sh/ruff/blob/main/crates/ty_server/README.md#lsp-extensions).
+The ty server's experimental Language Server Protocol extensions are documented in [ty's documentation](https://docs.astral.sh/ty/features/language-server/).

 ### Using a custom version of ty